pmichaillat/pmichaillat.github.io/content/design/c.md

 + The aspect ratio is 4:3.
 + There are no frills at the periphery of the slides.
 + The font for text, roman math, and numbers is Source Sans Pro.
-+ The font for monospaced text (including URLs) is Source Code Pro.
++ The font for monospaced text is Source Code Pro.
 + The font for Greek and calligraphic math is Euler.
 + The font for blackboard bold is Fourier.
 + The font for mathematical symbols is MnSymbol.